ClickHouse/ClickHouse/docs/en/operations/system-tables/metrics.md

 Number of threads in the Aggregator thread pool running a task.

+### AsyncLoaderForegroundThreads

+Number of threads in the async loader foreground thread pool.

+### AsyncLoaderForegroundThreadsActive

+Number of threads in the async loader foreground thread pool running a task.

-### AsyncLoaderThreads
+### AsyncLoaderBackgroundThreads

-Number of threads in the async loader thread pool.
+Number of threads in the async loader background thread pool.

-### AsyncLoaderThreadsActive
+### AsyncLoaderBackgroundThreadsActive

-Number of threads in the async loader thread pool running a task.
+Number of threads in the async loader background thread pool running a task.

 ### AsyncInsertCacheSize